 Midcareer journalists covering science, technology, the environment or medicine can apply for a fellowship at MIT.

-The Knight Science Journalism Fellowships host international and U.S. journalists for a nine months of personalized study, auditing courses at MIT and Harvard, attending lectures and interviewing faculty members.
+The Knight Science Journalism Fellowships host international and U.S. journalists for nine months of personalized study, auditing courses at MIT and Harvard, attending lectures and interviewing faculty members.

 Applicants must have English proficiency and at least three years of experience as reporters, writers, editors, producers, illustrators or photojournalists.
 They may work for newspapers, magazines, television, radio or the web.